Business Strategy Articles

 Many people want to avoid the daunting process of setting up and growing a new business from scratch.
 As a result, buying an existing business has become a reasonable alternative.
 There’s no question about it: buying a business – no matter the size – is a big commitment.

-If you’ve been pondering the idea of acquiring an existing small business, here’s a list of 7 traits you should be looking for prior to making the final decision.
-A big thanks to Brad Sugars for sharing his insights with me.
+If you’ve been pondering the idea of acquiring an existing small business, here’s a list of 7 traits you should be looking for before making the final decision—a big thanks to Brad Sugars for sharing his insights with me.

 7 Traits to Look for When Buying a Business